The page is all about English Culture

 Most healthcare in England is free.
 Do you know which aspects of care you have to pay for?

-Aneurin Bevan, Minister for Health in the UK (1945-1951), was responsible for creating the NHS.
-He said, "No society can legitimately call itself civilised if a sick person is denied medical aid because of lack of means."
+Aneurin Bevan, Minister for Health in the UK (1945-1951), was responsible for implementing the plan to create the NHS.
+He said, “No society can legitimately call itself civilised if a sick person is denied medical aid because of lack of means.”